-Cincinnati officials again focus on teen’s minivan death
+Responder systems to be upgraded after trapped teen’s death

-CINCINNATI (AP) — City officials are continuing their efforts to review and correct the failed response to a 16-year-old student who died trapped in a minivan parked near his school.
+CINCINNATI (AP) — Authorities in Cincinnati say system upgrades are underway in the aftermath of the failed response to a 16-year-old student who died trapped in a minivan parked near his school.

+Acting City Manager Patrick Duhaney says the city will upgrade computer-assisted dispatch, police in-car mapping, and training for 911 call-takers, among other steps.

-The city council’s Law & Public Safety committee Monday will focus on timetables for changes and answers to questions raised by Kyle Plush’s parents.
+He and other city officials have responded Monday in a City Council committee hearing to questions raised by Kyle Plush’s parents and council members.
 Ron Plush found his son dead nearly after six hours after the first of two 911 calls by Kyle on April 10.

-Since the last committee meeting, a civilian was chosen to replace a police captain overseeing the city’s 911 center.

-A coroner said Kyle died of asphyxiation because his chest was being compressed.
+The city’s 911 center now has a civilian leader instead of a police captain.

 Most Read Nation & World Stories